KubaKonieczny/Machine-Learning-Techniques/README.md

 * Task 2.1 - Unsupervised
   There are two files inside that folder - jupyter notebook with documentation as comments and csv file with all the data used for this assignment.
 * Task 2.2 - Supervised
-  This folder consists of three files - jupyter notebook, documentation and csv file with all the data used for this assignment.
+  This folder consists of two files - jupyter notebook and documentation.
 * Task 2.3 - NLP
   This folder consists of three files - jupyter notebook, documentation and csv file with all the data used for this assignment.